What is a probation period?

 Probation period:

-The stipulated duration of probation according to the UAE Labor Law (article no. 37, 1980) is 6 months after which a new employee will be converted to permanent staff if both parties decide to continue employment.
+The stipulated duration of probation according to the UAE Labor Law (Federal Decree-Law No. 33 of 2021, Article 9) is 6 months after which a new employee will be converted to permanent staff if both parties decide to continue employment.

 End of service benefits